pathologicalenvy/pathological-envy-framework/manuscripts/M2_regulatory_reorganization/chapters/17-power-based-stabilization-and-psychopathic-configuration.md

 ### Domain-Bounded Symmetry and Tolerated Admiration

 Power-based stabilization does not require superiority across all domains.
 It requires control within active or identity-salient regulatory domains.
-Asymmetry of competence outside those domains can be tolerated—even respected—without destabilization.
+Asymmetry of competence outside those domains can be tolerated - even respected - without destabilization.

 This produces a specific and often misunderstood pattern: domain-bounded symmetry.